jbarndt/fcbh-dataset-io/README.md

 This design proposes loading an AI model with records of audio and text data one word at a time.
 For an AI model to produce good results, it will be essential that the text words and the audio are perfectly aligned, that is, each record must contain the text and the audio of the same word.

 In order to produce an audio, the text is first parsed into sentence/voice segments, and then the audio of that text is recorded by an actor speaking.
-These audio and text segments are later checked and rechecked by people to insure the correctness of the audio, and then repaired or rerecorded when necessary.
+These audio and text segments are later checked and rechecked by people to ensure the correctness of the audio, and then repaired or re-recorded when necessary.
 This appears to be the best source, although at this moment, it is unclear what data will be gotten from Context, and what data will be gotten from the Vessel system, or the older Excel spreadsheet.

-It is also essential that the input source includes usfm style codes, because these codes identify many different kinds of titles, section heading, and cross references which not part of the scripture canon, and are not be included in all language translations.
+It is also essential that the input source includes usfm style codes, because these codes identify many different kinds of titles, section heading, and cross references which are not part of the scripture canon, and are not be included in all language translations.
 It is not possible to correctly align script segments from one language to the next without identifying these non-verse text segments.

 ## Data Structures

-At this time I suggest having a single de-normalized table for script records that also contains the script data, but also contains all of the identifying information about language, book, and chapter.
-The other table is a normalized table of word records.
+The data is organized into three tables.
+An Identifying table, which has only a single row in a Sqlite3 database.
+This is a denormalized table that contains important identifying information about the data collected for one Bible.

+An Audio Script Record is a normalized table that contains one record for each script line of an audio recording.
+An Audio Word Record is a normalized table that contains one record for each word of an audio recording.

+### Identifying Record

+bible_id
+language_iso
+version_code
+source_code
+language_id
+rolv_id
+alphabet_code
+language_name
+version_name
+alphabet_name

+In this sqlite implementation, a file contains only one identifying record.
+In a design where languages are combined, bible_id would need to included in the script record as a foreign key to the Identifying record.

 ### Audio Script Record

 + script_id
-+ language_id
-+ language_iso
-+ language_name
-+ alphabet (questionable)
 + book_id
 + chapter_num
 + audio_file